 Directions

-- Mix the batter.
-In a large mixing bowl, break in the eggs.
-Add the flour, baking powder, salt, butter, sugar, dried apricots, golden raisins, and prepared cherries.
-Beat everything together until the mixture is smooth and well combined.
+- In a large bowl, combine eggs, flour, baking powder, salt, butter, sugar, apricots, raisins, and cherries.
+Beat just until smooth.

-- Cool the loaf.
-Let the fruit loaf cool in the pan for 10 minutes, then turn it out onto a wire rack.
-Peel off the parchment paper and allow it to cool completely before icing.
+- Cool in tin for 10 minutes, then turn out onto a wire rack to cool completely.